clowdr-app/clowdr/aws/README.md

 1. An [AWS](https://aws.amazon.com/) account.
    - Are you administrating the AWS account?
 Read [AWS Setup](../docs/aws-setup.md) first.
-   - If you are using an AWS account administrated by someone else, they should read the above article and provide you with credentials.
+   - If you are using an AWS account administered by someone else, they should read the above article and provide you with credentials.
 1. The [AWS CLI](https://aws.amazon.com/cli/) and an appropriate system for managing your credentials securely.
    - We strongly recommended to follow [the secure setup](#setting-up-aws) outlined below.